Bansco/subilo/README.md

 $ systemctl start subilo
 ```

-To read logs and check status the following commands can be used:
+To read logs and check status from systemctl, the following commands can be used:

 ```bash
 $ systemctl status subilo
 $ journalctl -u subilo -b
 ```

-### Trigger jobs
+### Setup deployment webhooks

 Once Subilo is running and exposed to the internet, deployment jobs can be
 triggered by POSTing to the `/webhook` endpoint wiht the project name.

+The project name is matched against the `.subilorc` configuration file and the
+specified commands are run to deploy the project.

+#### CI

+Usually, this webhook is used by a CI, so after the application's tests passed,
+the application can be deployed safely.
+Store the token as a secret in the CI configuration and add a curl command to
+POST to the `/webhook` endpoint to trigger a deploy.

+Example:

 ```bash
 curl -X POST 'https://subilo.yourdomain.com/webhook' \